Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/PurviewInformationProtection.md

 # PurviewInformationProtection Module

+## Description

+Contains documentation for the Microsoft Purview Information Protection cmdlets.

-## Using PowerShell with the Microsoft Purview Information Protection client
+### Using PowerShell with the Microsoft Purview Information Protection client
 The Microsoft Purview Information Protection module is installed with the Microsoft Purview Information Protection client.
 The associated PowerShell module is *PurviewInformationProtection*.

 The PurviewInformationProtection module enables you to manage the client by running commands for automation scripts; for example: